 - 7.1 Just as the Public Health "system within a system" is necessary to a strong Local Outbreak Plan, so the Capabilities of the whole system, including the ICS, will be crucial to preventing and managing Outbreaks.
 Both are necessary parts of a system.
 A good local Outbreak Plan will: - 1.
 Have a clear role for the Strategic Co-ordinating Group in deploying and aligning multi-agency capabilities in furtherance of the Plan - 2.
 Ensure that agencies play to their strengths and capabilities and do not try to do the roles of others with specific statutory responsibilities or more suited to a specific role - 3.
-Ensure the capabilities needed from all agencies, from analysts and data specialists to clinicians, local authority, NHS, police and voluntary sector functions are harnessed for appropriate roles ranging from supporting those self-isolating to the use of legal powers where needed.

-4. Ensure NHS infection control capabilities will deliver clinical leadership fully playing their part in supporting the leadership of the Director of Public Health in NHS and Care settings, and the ICS and NHS organisations will facilitate this
+Ensure the capabilities needed from all agencies, from analysts and data specialists to clinicians, local authority, NHS, police and voluntary sector functions are harnessed for appropriate roles ranging from supporting those self-isolating to the use of legal powers where needed. - 4.
+Ensure NHS infection control capabilities will deliver clinical leadership fully playing their part in supporting the leadership of the Director of Public Health in NHS and Care settings, and the ICS and NHS organisations will facilitate this

-8. Recommended terms of reference and membership of the Local Health Protection Board
+8. Terms of reference and membership of the Local Health Protection Board

-8.1 The Local Health Protection Board will be an operational group that will develop and be responsible for the ongoing implementation of the Local Outbreak Plan.
-It is recommended that as a minimum, this group includes:
+8.1 The Local Health Protection Board is an operational group that is responsible for the ongoing implementation of the Local Outbreak Plan.
+This group includes: